akutruff/diagon/README.md

 Read the [Full Documenation](https://www.diagon.dev/)

-#### Features
+### `diagon`

-- [x] Object change recording
+✅ Object change recording
+✅ Property change subscriptions
-- [x] Mutable coding style
+✅ Mutable coding style
+✅ Object graphs with shared references
-- [x] Cyclic references
+✅ Cyclic references
-- [x] Multiple references to same object in state graph
-- [x] Map, Set, and Array support
+✅ Map, Set, and Array
+✅ Time travel with undo/redo built-in
+✅ Transparent to 3rd party libraries

+### `diagon-react`

+✅ Re-renders components only if state changes
+✅ Prevents parent re-renders
-- [x] Async mutation with rendering control and state change control
+✅ Async mutation with rendering control
-- [x] Object property change subscriptions
-- [x] Time travel and undo / redo built-in
+✅ Allows almost all your components to be wrapped in `React.Memo`
-- [x] React 18 support with useSyncExternalStore
+✅ React 18 support with useSyncExternalStore
-- [x] React render batching
+✅ Render batching
-- [ ] React Concurrent Mode (may work but needs testing)
+⬛ Concurrent Mode (may work but needs testing)

 Diagon is designed to minimize component re-rendering as much as possible.
 In general, almost all your components should be wrapped in `React.Memo` and use Diagon's hooks to determine when to trigger re-renders.